linuxdeepin/xdg-desktop-portal-dde/README.md

 # xdg-desktop-portal-dde

-A backend implement for xdg-desktop-portal on Deepin desktop environment
+A backend implementation for xdg-desktop-portal on Deepin desktop environment

 ## Interface Status